 The UMW Student Health Center (SHC) does not issue excuses for class absences or missed assignments due to illness.
 This is a common policy among most Universities and follows the recommendations of the American College Health Association.
 If you are unable to attend class or complete assignments due to an illness, it is your responsibility to contact your professor … in person, by phone or by email … to explain your situation.
 Most instances can and should be resolved with honesty and trust between you and your professor.

-If your professor requests documentation that you were seen in the SHC, you may ask our receptionist for a Verification of Student Health Center Visit form, BUT it is the sole decision of your professor, not the SHC or the University, to excuse absences and grant opportunities to make up assignments.
+If your professor requests documentation that you were seen in the SHC, you may ask our staff for a Verification of Student Health Center Visit form, BUT it is the sole decision of your professor, not the SHC or the University, to excuse absences and grant opportunities to make up assignments.

 We cannot provide this documentation if we did not see you.
 For example, if you had a migraine headache two days ago and missed a test, do not come in today for documentation of your illness.